-The pilot site is located in a rural area about one kilometer west of the city of Xanthi, in North Greece.
-It includes a building complex of 11 buildings with a total area of 15.000 m2, consisting of eight buildings for student residences, one electromechanical equipment building, one restaurant and one amphitheatre, owned by Democritus University of Thrace (DUTH).
-Student residences are provided free of charge, therefore characterising the buildings as social housing.
+The pilot site is located in a rural area about one kilometer from the city of Xanthi, in north Greece.
+It consists of 11 buildings with a total area of 15.000 square meters: student dwellings, one electromechanical equipment building, one restaurant and one amphitheatre, owned by Democritus University of Thrace (DUTH).

 Excess 100 MWh/y (RES)

 Adjustments on the current pipe network Reduction of biomass consumption